 Serie A: 3

-Agostino Di Bartolomei, Roberto Pruzzo, Rudi Völler, Aldair, Daniel Fonseca, Vincenzo Montella, Francesco Totti, Simone Perrotta, Antonio Cassano, Daniele De Rossi
+Agostino Di Bartolomei, Roberto Pruzzo, Rudi Völler, Aldair, Daniel Fonseca, Vincenzo Montella, Francesco Totti, Walter Samuel, Simone Perrotta, Antonio Cassano, Daniele De Rossi

 Top goalscorer: Francesco Totti (300)

-Roma managed to make their mark on Italian football almost immediately, winning their first Scudetto in 1942.
+AS Roma was founded in 1927 and managed to make their mark on Italian football relatively early, by reaching many high positions in the top league until winning their first Scudetto in 1942.
 The post-war period saw them fall off the map a bit, as the club consistently found itself in the bottom half of the league.
 As a culmination of their troubles, the club was relegated in 1951; however, they managed to return to the first division the following year and remain there until today.

-In 2001, Roma shocked the football world by winning its third (as, as of yet, final) Scudetto over the favored Juventus.
+In 2001, Roma shocked the football world by winning its third Scudetto over the favored Juventus.
 While Roma had a strong team at the time, this title was mostly the work of one man: Francesco Totti, the King of Rome.
 Totti would spend his entire career in Roma, breaking many of the club's records along the way, including that of a top goalscorer.

 Despite being a respected team in nternational top football, AS Roma